jan-cieslik/cancer_informatics/docs/Using_R/Matrix.md

 ```
 ### The `rownames()` and `colnames()` function

 Using the `rownames()` function you can assign names to the rows of the matrix and using the `colnames()` function, you can assign the names to the columns of the matrix.

-This is illustrated in the next example:
+:::note Example
 You measured the temperature at three different places (New Delhi, Berlin and Rio de Janeiro) at three different times of the day (morning, noon, evening):
 - 12°C, 23°C and 24°C in New Delhi
 - 5°C, 5°C and 3°C in Berlin